 Normally, an emergency lane of a road is the small lane outside of the outer lane.
-Emergency lanes are usually not that wide, which is why many people refer to those lanes as the shoulder of the road.
+Emergency lanes are usually not that wide.
+This is why many people refer to those lanes as the shoulder of the road.
 However, in the state of New Hampshire, actual roads can be designated as emergency lanes if the situation is warranted.
 So, what should you know about emergency lanes in New Hampshire?

 The Difference Between Class V and Class VI Roads

 Class V and Class VI roads are both public roads.
 Therefore, everyone has the right to use those roads to drive along.
-But municipalities are only required to maintain Class V roads.
-And since maintenance is expensive, most municipalities choose to classify a road as a Class VI instead of a Class V, so they do not need to maintain it.
+However, municipalities are only required to maintain Class V roads.
+Since maintenance is expensive, most municipalities choose to classify a road as a Class VI instead of a Class V, so they do not need to maintain it.
 We could get into an excellent debate as to whether this is a good policy, but honestly, that is up to each municipality to make a decision on.

 Designating an Emergency Lane